Minister's zoning orders controversy: Reactions

 The government has defended its use of the orders, arguing that they are necessary to help create jobs and affordable housing, especially in the midst of the COVID-19 pandemic in Ontario.
 The government has also stated that it only issues them in accordance with the wishes of the local municipalities.

 The government's use of MZOs has been described as part of a strongman approach to governance by Ford, preferring to force through policies without consideration of the destabilising effects it could have.
 Some commentators have described the government's use of MZOs as undemocratic and have accused the government of trying to evade accountability.
 The Ontario Federation of Agriculture stated that the "frequent use [of the orders] undermines Ontario’s long-established system of land use planning."

 The government has been accused of corruption over its use of MZOs, particularly by favouring developers close to the Progressive Conservative Party.
 In December 2020, the Ontario NDP released evidence suggesting that around half of the MZOs issued by the government since March 2020 predominately benefited developers that had links to the Progressive Conservative Party.

-Other commentators have criticised the environmental impact the government's use of MZOs would have, such as the plan to pave over parts of the Lower Duffins Creek wetland in Pickering and the plan for greenbelt development.
+Greenpeace and the Hamilton Spectator have criticised the environmental impact the government's use of MZOs would have, such as the plan to pave over parts of the Lower Duffins Creek wetland in Pickering and the plan for greenbelt development.
 Environmental Defence Canada has campaigned against the use of the orders, stating that "in addition to creating long term damage to the environment, increasing property taxes, and enabling more sprawl to eat up Ontario’s best farmland, the Minister has sent a strong message to the Ontario public that their opinion isn’t valuable, that experts don’t matter and that decisions enabling development are his alone."

-The government had previously also passed a bill that stripped a number of powers from local conservation authorities.
-The government's approach has been described as harming local conservation authorities, with Conservation Ontario general manager Kim Gavine stating that they were now "basically the only landowners in Ontario who cannot appeal most planning decisions which affect their lands."
-In December 2020, seven members of the Ontario Greenbelt Council resigned in protest over the government's approach to development.
+The chair of the greenbelt council and 6 of its members resigned over Bill 229, in relation to the restrictions on the powers of conservation authorities concerning MZOs and other restrictions on their power.